 - d.
-The applicant shall demonstrate that conformance with the requirements is impractical due to complexity, but this factor alone shall not be the sole reason for granting a deviation. - 2.
+The applicant shall demonstrate that conformance with the requirements is impractical due to complexity, but these factors shall not by themselves be the reasons for granting a deviation. - 2.
 The City Council may grant a lesser deviation than requested. - 3.
 The City Council may attach conditions necessary to uphold the intent of this section.

-Section 4.60 Other Applicable Development Requirements
+Other Applicable Development Requirements Section 4.60